Green Financial Intermediation

 (Youpeng Zhang, Tabea Bucher-Koenen, Bennet Janssen and Karolin Kirschenmann (from left to right))

-INTERACT analyzes the entire impact chain of sustainable financial flows — from investor demand and financing mechanisms to measurable climate effects.
-The goal is to gain a better understanding of the channels through which the financial sector actually contributes to the transformation toward sustainability, and where significant gaps still remain.
+INTERACT analyses the entire impact chain of sustainable financial flows – from investor demand and financing mechanisms to measurable climate impacts.
+The project’s aim is to better understand the channels through which the financial sector is actually contributing to the transition and to identify existing gaps.

-The project findings suggest that substantial action is still needed.
-In particular, it remains unclear which mechanisms are most effective in channeling capital into sustainable investments.
-This is precisely where the project team’s research begins.
+The project results suggest that much remains to be done.
+Most importantly, it is uncertain what mechanisms are most effective in channelling capital into sustainable investments.
+This is precisely where the project team’s research comes in.

-One key finding is that many households are still largely unfamiliar with sustainable financial products.
-In many cases, people lack the basic knowledge required to incorporate sustainability goals into their investment decisions.
-Financial literacy — especially with regard to sustainable investments — is therefore a crucial lever.
+A key finding is that many households are largely unaware of sustainable financial products.
+In most cases, there is a lack of the basic knowledge needed to integrate sustainability goals into investment decisions.
+Financial literacy, especially with regard to sustainable investments, is therefore a crucial lever.

-Regulatory instruments such as the EU taxonomy and sustainability reporting requirements are intended to steer capital flows.
-However, the project findings show that their actual impact remains inconclusive so far.
+Regulatory instruments such as the EU taxonomy or sustainability reporting are intended to steer capital flows.
+The project findings show that banks’ lending does indeed respond to regulation and that banks manage transition risks through appropriate contract design.

-At the same time, reporting obligations generate considerable costs — especially for small and medium-sized enterprises, including indirect costs arising through supply chains.
-These costs are only justified if they genuinely lead to more sustainable investment.
-Further evaluation and adjustment are therefore necessary.
+At the same time, the cost of compliance with reporting requirements is high – particularly for small and medium-sized enterprises, and also indirectly via supply chains.
+These costs are only justified if they actually lead to more sustainable investment.
+There is a need for evaluation and adjustment here.

-The central challenge is to strike the right balance: regulations need to continue evolving, while market participants also require stable and reliable framework conditions.
-Planning certainty is particularly important for long-term investments.
+The key challenge is to strike a balance: Regulation must be further developed; market participants need stable and reliable framework conditions.
+Planning certainty is crucial, particularly for long-term investments.

-In addition, the findings underscore the importance of financial literacy.
-Sustainable transformation can only succeed if investors possess the information and skills needed to make well-informed decisions.
+The findings also underscore the importance of financial literacy.
+Sustainable transformation can only succeed if investors possess the necessary information and skills to make informed decisions.

 What Private Investors Need for the Green Transition

 How can private capital be mobilised for the green transition?
-This was the central question posed at the ZEW Lunch Debate, entitled “Financing the Green Transition: The Role of Private Capital”, which was hosted by the Representation of the State of Baden-Württemberg to the European Union in Brussels on 18 March.
+This was the central question posed at the ZEW Lunch Debate entitled “Financing the Green Transition: The Role of Private Capital”, which was hosted by the Representation of the State of Baden-Württemberg to the European Union in Brussels.
 Chaired by ZEW economists Professor Tabea Bucher-Koenen and Professor Karolin Kirschenmann, a panel explored the drivers and barriers for private and institutional investors to engage in financing the green economy and discussed regulatory frameworks for capital markets.

 More information